juxor/afaq/markdown/secI3.md

 association of equals.
-In contrast, a capitalist society places the owner in the dominant position and new members of the workforce are employees and so subordinate members of an organisation which they have no say in (see [section B.1](secB1.html)).
+In contrast, a capitalist society places the owner in the dominant position and new members of the workforce are employees and so subordinate members of an organisation which they have no say in (see [section B.1](secB1.html) ).

-Socialisation would mean that workplaces would become _"little republics of workingmen."_ [Proudhon, quoted by Dorothy W. Douglas, _"Proudhon: A Prophet of 1848: Part II"_, pp. 35-59, **The American Journal of Sociology**, Vol. 35, No. 1, p.
-45] As economist David Ellerman explains, the democratic workplace _"is a social community, a community of work rather than a community residence.
+Socialisation would mean that workplaces would become _"small worker republics."_ [Proudhon, **Property is Theft!**, p.
+780] As economist David Ellerman explains, the democratic workplace _"is a social community, a community of work rather than a community residence.
 It is a republic, or **res publica** of the workplace.
 The ultimate governance rights are assigned as personal rights . . . to the people who work in the firm . . .
-This analysis shows how a firm can be socialised and yet remain 'private' in the sense of not being government-owned."_ As noted in [section I.3.1](secI3.html#seci31), this means the end of the labour market as there would be free access to workplaces and so workers would not be wage- labourers employed by bosses.
-Instead, there would be a people seeking associations to join and associations seeking new associates to work with.
-_"Instead of abolishing the employment relation,"_ Ellerman argues, _"state
-socialism nationalised it . . .
-Only the democratic firm -- where the workers are jointly self-employed -- is a genuine alternatives to private or public employment."_ [**The Democratic Worker-Owned Firm**, p.
+This analysis shows how a firm can be socialised and yet remain 'private' in the sense of not being government-owned."_ As noted in [section I.3.1](secI3.html#seci31), this means the end of the labour market as there would be free access to workplaces and so workers would not be wage-labourers employed by bosses.
+Instead, there would be a people seeking associations to join and associations seeking new associates to work with. _"Instead of abolishing the employment relation,"_ Ellerman argues, _"state socialism nationalised it . . .
+Only the democratic firm -- where the workers are jointly self-employed -- is a genuine alternative to private or public employment."_ [**The Democratic Worker-Owned Firm**, p.
 76 and p.
 209]

 So libertarian socialism is based on decentralised decision making within the